dafuloth/dafuloth.github.io/_posts/2021-05-01-review-tokyo-chronos.md

 Still, I think it's introduced me to some of the conventions of visual novels, or at least the conventions of a specific genre of visual novel.
 Either way, you have to play through it multiple times to unlock different endings, which in the end allow you to unlock a true ending.

-## An amazing story
+## Great gameplay

+The overall story is deep and thought-provoking.
+Maybe I'm just sentimental and a softy but I swear I got teary-eyed several times while playing.
+Although this game is two years old, I'm still hesitant to say too much in case I spoil it for anyone reading this who hasn't played it yet.
+I feel that the story is so good, and that everyone should be able to experience it all for themselves.

+This game is marketed as a "*VR Mystery Visual Novel*" so let's start there.
+So something has happened, and playing through the game, you will learn about the different experiences of all the characters and piece together the whole story.

+The trailer and cover has the tag line ***I am dead.
+Who killed me?*** So this is a *whodunnit* story and you will discover who the victim is and who killed them.

+So far, so obvious.

+The story is good because because there is a twist that makes it not entirely obvious.
+Perhaps predictably, because this *is* a game, the story does ultimately revolve around your character.

+If you are at all partial to a good story, then trust me, it will is worth you getting through all the downer-endings to unlock the true happy ending.

 ## Verdict

 Tokyo Chronos is one of the premium titles, going by the price tiers in the Oculus store, and I think justifiably so considering that it's fully voice-acted (albeit in Japanese).
-My sole criticism, and this just nitpicking, is that there are a lot of spelling mistakes in the English subtitles - but this doesn't affect comprehension of the text or detract from the overall experience.
+My sole criticism is that there are a lot of spelling mistakes in the English subtitles.
+That's kind of just nitpicking, since it didn't affect my comprehension of the subtitles or detract from my overall experience.